dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 for geometry would be amazing for providing visuals at a lightshow.
 And I could finally learn how it all worked.

 It was a bit frustrating for me to realize my natural talent for this.
 As with everything else, I found creativity surging, but the time for implementation lacking.
 Still, not a single person has contributed to my library.
 That's OK.
 I'm pretty opinionated as to the kind of design I want, but I would really appreciate any advice.
+And admittedly, some of these problems are a bit out of my reach.
+Buffer allocation and the kind of speciallized resource utilization required for complex 3D graphics is really just too hard for me right now.
+Also, benchmarking and estimating the workload for each frame, 60 times a second -- and especially redirecting resources when you detect a workload that exceeds your throughput -- this is incredibly tough.
+Resource prioritization and resource allocation for 3D graphics are problems that are orders of magnitude more difficult than designing a scene graph and rendering some things.

+But that challenge is exactly what I find alluring.

 ### Why XML for Spectra?
 And Why Is It Hard?